 - Plants themselves can be quite costly, so here are a few ideas to fill those containers!
 Division or cuttings can propagate many plants quite easily.
 Most perennials actually prefer to be divided every few years!
 Ask your gardening friends if they have any divisions they might like to share with you; most gardeners love to pass on their passion!
 You might even have some in your own yard ready for dividing.
 A great site to learn more about plant propagation on the web is gardenweb.com.
 Or you can check out great books from your local library for free!
 Seeds are also very economical.
 Many dwarf varieties of your old favorites are available for pots, and some good choices might include zinnias, alyssum, marigolds, dwarf cosmos, basil (I love the purple varieties, very ornamental!), nasturtiums and dwarf sunflowers.
 When you buy annual flowers, always buy them in the smallest possible size!
 They are much cheaper, and they grow so fast that a month after you buy them you wouldn't know the difference between those bought in tiny pony packs or those you paid extra for in big gallon containers!
 (Except the extra money in your bank account!)

 - Finally, use your space!
 Have your dessert there, read a book there, drink lemonade, play Monopoly!
 Or better yet, sneak out when the kids or hubby are occupied and spend a few minutes just remembering what a great gift the great outdoors is to us all!

-Kathleen Wilson is the author of Quick Decorating Ideas Under $20: The Budget Decorator's Bible and editor of the free ezine, The Budget Decorator.
+Kathleen Wilson is the author of Quick Decorating Ideas Under $20: The Budget Decorator's Bible.
 Find more free ideas and info on her book and workshop at TheBudgetDecorator.com.
 Copyright K. Wilson

 Take the Next Step: